Theatrefolk - The Drama Teacher Resource Company

 Where do I start?

-A Google search of Arts Education studies will provide a list of resources, but you don’t even have to go that far.
-We’ve included ten studies/papers at the end of this article to get you on your way.
+A quick Google search for Arts Education studies will give you a wealth of resources, and we’ve included some helpful links at the end of this article to get you started.

 Look for summaries